volkmarnissen/lxc-manager/html/json/shared/templates/120-mount-disk-on-host.md

 | 1 | Unnamed Command | Script | `mount-disk.sh` | Executes the script to mount the disk by UUID on the host. |

 <!-- GENERATED_END:COMMANDS -->

-## Capabilities

-This template provides the following capabilities:

-- Finding the device by UUID
-- Creating the mountpoint directory
-- Mounting the device to the given mountpoint (without fstab, with nofail)
-- Setting permissions and ownership (uid/gid)